 After working as a mechanic for six years, he found himself wanting a change.
 “I just thought science was way more interesting,” he said.
 “Plus, I ran into all kinds of attitudes about global climate change, pollution and carbon emissions that were totally nonsensical.”
 Cates wanted to pursue a different path and contribute to a factual understanding of nature that rationally evaluates how to best conserve its ecosystems.
 He was also motivated by his desire to be the first person in his family to graduate from a four-year university.

-Cates applied to the zoology major at OSU, the only one available in the state of Oregon.
-He added a minor in fisheries and wildlife, to learn about animal biology in the context of natural environments.
+Cates applied to the zoology major at OSU, the only one available in the state of Oregon, and added a minor in fisheries and wildlife.

 Succeeding as a non-traditional student

 Going back to school as a fully independent student, Cates needed to work full-time to pay rent.
 Between work, a full course load and research, his schedule was very tight.

 Getting a science degree and working full-time requires perseverance, and Cates says it helps to have a strong sense of purpose defined beforehand.
 “You really have to fall back on your drivers,” to get through, he said.
 “One of my drivers was, I wanted to be one of the first people in my family to have a college degree.”